Save to shopping list

 In the Safari browser:

-(1) click on the "Preferences" menu, (2) go to the "Privacy" tab, (3) click on the "Manage site data" box
+(1) click the "Preferences" menu, (2) go to the "Privacy" tab, (3) click "Manage website data".

 7.7. in the Chrome browser

-7.8.
-Firefox browser
+7.8. in the Firefox browser

-7.9. the Internet Explorer browser
+7.9. in the Internet Explorer browser

-7.10. the Opera browser
+7.10. in the Opera browser

-7.11. the Safari browser
+7.11. in the Safari browser

-7.12. the Microsoft Edge browser
+7.12. in the Microsoft Edge browser

 8. FINAL PROVISIONS